girlbossceo/conduwuit/docs/deploying/docker.md

 # Conduwuit for Docker

-> **Note:** To run and use Conduit you should probably use it with a Domain or Subdomain behind a reverse proxy (like Nginx, Traefik, Apache, ...) with a Lets Encrypt certificate.

 ## Docker

 To run conduwuit with Docker you can either build the image yourself or pull it from a registry.